Skip to main content

 In Australia, all land is registered under the Torrens system of title registration.
 An option to purchase creates an equitable (unregistered) interest in the land in favour of the grantee.
 This equitable interest is vulnerable to being defeated by a registered dealing unless protected by a caveat lodged against the Torrens title.
 For this reason, grantees under option agreements should always lodge a caveat against the property title as soon as the option is executed.

-This template provides a comprehensive option to purchase agreement suitable for both call options and put and call options over residential, commercial, and development property in any Australian state or territory.
+The Australia Option to Purchase Property (Australia) template provides a thorough option to purchase agreement suitable for both call options and put and call options over residential, commercial, and development property in any Australian state or territory.

 When Do You Need a Option to Purchase Property (Australia)?